 connection_string_

-connection string is supplied the call will be to the application server set in
+Optional connection string to an application server.
+If no connection string is supplied the call will be to the application server set in the configuration (Set_Plsqlap_Environment).

 Invoke_Outbound_Request_BizAPI will not delete the input/output record.
 To prevent superfluous consumption of temporary tablespace, a PLSQLAP_Record_API.Clear_Record procedure call must be issued when finished with processing the record.